Svechnikov breaks tie in 3rd period as Hurricanes clip Red Wings 4-2

 Klim Kostin and J.T.
 Compher scored for the Red Wings, whose three-game winning streak and seven-game points streak ended.
 Alex Lyon made 26 saves.

+“It felt like a little bit of a missed opportunity,” Red Wings coach Derek Lalonde said.
+“We put ourselves in a really good situation and we were tied 2-2 on the road with 10 minutes left.”

-Svechnikov scored the go-ahead goal with 9:14 remaining and how has 11 goals this season, including nine in a 10-game span.
+Svechnikov scored the go-ahead goal with 9:14 remaining and now has 11 goals this season, including nine in a 10-game span.

+“Stick with it, something will go our way,” Carolina coach Rod Brind’Amour said.
+“I give the guys a lot of credit how we played that third period.”

 Kostin, in his second game back following a four-week injury absence, scored in the first period to give Detroit a 1-0 lead.
 His shot bounced off Raanta’s glove and the puck trickled across the line.

-Martinook's sixth goal of the season later in the first period gives him goals in a career-high four straight games.
+Martinook’s sixth goal of the season later in the first period gave him goals in a career-high four straight games.

 The Red Wings had only three first-period shots on goal.
 Necas had four shots in the opening period.